 How much could I be earning?
-Using Occupational Employment Statistics data during salary negotiations
+Using Occupational Employment and Wage Statistics data during salary negotiations

 Understanding how wages and wage distributions vary by occupation, industry, and location is invaluable information when negotiating a starting salary or requesting a raise at your current job.
-The Occupational Employment Statistics (OES) program produces hourly and annual wage estimates for more than 800 occupations.
-Data shown here are from the OES May 2016 estimates, available at www.bls.gov/oes.
+The Occupational Employment and Wage Statistics (OEWS) program produces hourly and annual wage estimates for about 830 occupations.
+Data shown here are from the May 2021 OEWS estimates, available at www.bls.gov/oes/.

 Find your occupation

 First, find your occupation.
-The OES occupational profiles have a wealth of wage information for each of the more than 800 occupations.
-Each profile page includes the occupation’s definition, national employment and wage estimates, and data by state and area, and by industry.
+The OEWS occupational profiles have a wealth of wage information for each of the approximately 830 occupations.
+Each profile page includes the occupation’s definition; national employment and wage estimates; and data by state and area, and by industry.
 Find and click on your occupation in the list at www.bls.gov/oes/current/oes_stru.htm.
 Whether you are a nurse, accountant, security guard, or electrician, the occupational profiles will get you started in determining how much you could be earning.

 Where an individual’s wage should fall within the national distribution depends on a number of factors.
 Of course, experience and education are factors.
 Someone new to the field may expect wages near the 10th or 25th percentile, whereas those with more experience and education could expect wages near the 75th or 90th percentile.
 In addition, location is a very important factor in determining where you might fall in the wage distribution, and in many cases the industry also plays a role.